7 Five Parameters

 <chr> <dbl>

 After tidying our data, we will extract values and assign sensible names for later use.
-Note that this is identical to the process from Chapter 6, with the addition of a fourth term (the interaction term):
+Note that this is identical to the process from ?sec-four-parameters, with the addition of a fourth term (the interaction term):

 # Extract and name the columns of our tidy object.
 By calling tidy$estimate[1],